Dodgemech/Password-Generator/README.md

 # Password Generator

-This application was designed with HTML 5, CSS 3 and JavaScript for module 3.
+This application was designed with HTML 5, CSS 3 and JavaScript to help generate a password of 8 to 128 characters with a choice of upper case, lower case, numbers and special characters.
 User story and acceptance criteria are as follows...

 ## User Story